hallambaker/Mathematical-Mesh/Web/Reference/dare.md

     /report   Report output (default)
     /json   Report output in JSON format
-    /key   Specifies the value of the master key
+    /key   Specifies the value of the master key /verify   Verify the message digest and signature if present.
 <over>
 </div>
 ~~~~